tarungidwani/Cloud_Native_Img_Gallery_Web_App/README.md

 # Setup Web App

+##Prerequisites

+* System running Ubuntu 16.04 LTS on a physical or virtual machine
+    * The deployment scripts have been tailored and tested to work on a Ubuntu 16.04 LTS system
+* [AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html) installed and configured with:
+    * Credentials of an AWS account that has access to [AWS IAM Roles](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html)
+    * Default region to be **us-west-2**

 ### 1. Create an IAM role that has the PowerUserAccess policy set

 ### 2. Clone this repository: [ITMO-444-Repo](https://github.com/illinoistech-itm/tgidwani)